 In 1995 and 1996, the Upper Merrimack Monitoring Program received two grants from the Merrimack River Initiative Local Involvement Grant Program.
 The funds enabled the committee to purchase equipment and supplies to assure the self-sufficiency and continuation of the program.
 In 1998, the UMMP was awarded a Nonpoint Source Local Involvement Grant from the NH Department of Environmental Services.
 This grant will fund data analysis and report generation for the program’s work from 1995-1997, creation of an identification key for volunteer training, a data presentation and volunteer recognition event, a newsletter and brochure.
 Additional fundraising is ongoing to expand the program’s chemical analysis as well as expenses in equipment enhancements and supply replacement.
 Fundraising efforts include the “Adopt-a-River Site” Program to generate support and foster individual stewardship.
 UMRLAC also seeks yearly support from the communities that it represents.

-As the Upper Merrimack Monitoring Program enters its fourth year, other Local River Advisory Committees, watershed associations, non-profit groups and schools have requested UMRLAC's assistance in initiating their own programs.
+Other Local River Management Advisory Committees, watershed associations, non-profit groups and schools have requested UMRLAC’s assistance in initiating their own programs.
 While not a service provider, UMMP helps these groups as well as working with college, high school and junior high school faculty to integrate the program into their curricula with UMMP field trips, identification sessions, and hands-on field work.
-It is the goal of the Upper Merrimack River Local Advisory Committee to maintain the UMMP as a community resource to monitor water quality and to provide education and public awareness of the upper Merrimack River.
+It is the goal of the Upper Merrimack Watershed Association to maintain the UMMP as a community resource to monitor water quality and to provide education and public awareness of the upper Merrimack River.